 After 14 days, apply thick moisturizer as directed

-Take an antiviral medication for 10 – 14 days
+Take an antiviral medication for 10 to 14 days.

-Total sun avoidance for 3 – 6 months
+Total sun avoidance for 3 to 6 months.

 To help their patients get the best results, dermatologists also share these tips: